 Before the engine is started for the first time, carry out the maintenance items listed under First start in the maintenance schedule.
-Check the following:
+Check the following (also see Maintenance interval):

 - Oil level.

 - · Coolant.

 - · Fuel level.

 - Fluid level in batteries.

-- Battery state of charge.
+- · Battery state of charge.

 - Condition of the drive belt.